BoMarconiHenriksen/gc2_aks/README.md

 `gc2core` - 80/TCP port is open, provides access to GC2 API, dashboard and other GC2 services (internal service)

 `mapcache` - 5555/TCP port is open, provides map caching (internal service)

-`pgbouncer` - 5433/TCP port is open, managing connection to the PostgreSQL cluster (internal service)

 `nginx-ingress-controller` - 80/TCP and 443/TCP ports are open (external service)